Updated WWE Clash of Champions Card | 411MANIA

 Updated WWE Clash of Champions Card

-– WWE has an updated card for Clash of Champions following Monday’s episode of Raw.
+– WWE has an updated card for Clash of Champions following Tuesday’s episodes of Smackdown and 205 Live.
 You can see the full card below for the show, which takes place on September 15th in Charlotte, North Carolina and airs live on WWE Network:

 * WWE Universal Championship Match: Seth Rollins vs. Braun Strowman